4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 Measurement data
 ----------------
-This quickstart guide assumes that you have access to accelerometer and gyroscope data from an IMU, as well as position and heading data from aiding sensors.
-If you do not have access to such data, you can generate synthetic measurements using the code given below.
+This quickstart guide assumes that you have access to accelerometer and gyroscope data from an IMU sensor, as well as position and heading data from other aiding sensors.
+If you do not have access to such data, you can generate synthetic measurements using the code provided here.

 Using the ``benchmark`` module, you can generate synthetic 3D motion data with ``smsfusion``.
 For example, you can generate beating signals representing position, velocity and